-Studies show that between 60% – 90% of all communication is nonverbal, with 55% related to the face alone.*
+Studies show that between 60–90 per cent of all communication is nonverbal, with 55 per cent related to the face alone.*

 Take a common scenario like your child leaving a trail of food, wrappers, or toys.
 What might go through your mind at a time like that?
 “I’ve talked to him about this for weeks, numerous times a day, and nothing has changed!
 This place is constantly a mess!”